RyanChristian259/AngularWeatherApp/README.md

 # Angular Weather App
 This is a weather widget that showcases HTTP calls with Angular 6.

-### In order for the HTTP calls to work you must sign up for the google maps api and the dark sky api.
+### In order for the HTTP calls to work you must sign up for the Mapquest api and the dark sky api.

 Mapquest api - https://developer.mapquest.com